Akashkamble/MobileAppDevCheatSheet/11KotlinBasics.md

 ```Kotlin
 class Customer(name: String, val type: String)
 ```
-- Here **name** is just parameter and can't be used outside the method scope.
+- Here **name** is just parameter and can only be used inside the initializer block.
 - **type** is a declared variable and can be used anywhere in the class scope.

 ```Kotlin